dbt-labs/docs.getdbt.com/website/docs/sql-reference/statements/sql-from.md

 What makes the analytics world go ‘round?
 Queries and bad graphs.
 (Since we’re here to keep it brief, we won’t go into the latter here 😉)

-The first thing someone learns in SQL: how to build a query using SELECT and FROM statements.
+The first thing someone learns in SQL: how to build a query using [SELECT](/sql-reference/select) and FROM statements.
 The SQL FROM statement is the fundamental building block of any query: it allows you to identify  the database schema object (table/view) you want to select data from in a query.

-In a dbt project, a SQL dbt model is technically a singular SELECT statement (often built leveraging CTEs or subqueries) using a [reference](https://docs.getdbt.com/reference/dbt-jinja-functions/ref) to an upstream data model or table in a FROM statement.
+In a dbt project, a SQL dbt model is technically a singular SELECT statement (often built leveraging <Term id="cte">CTEs</Term> or <Term id="subquery">subqueries</Term>) using a [reference](https://docs.getdbt.com/reference/dbt-jinja-functions/ref) to an upstream data model or table in a FROM statement.

 ## How to use SQL FROM statements